phoenixvc/cognitive-mesh/docs/prds/05-innovation-velocity/experimental-velocity/mesh-widget.md

   informed by AI-powered recalibration.

-- Stakeholders see clear, actionable warnings when projects drift into “theater” (all plan, no prototype).
+- Stakeholders see clear, actionable warnings when projects drift into "theater" (all plan, no prototype).

 - Teams visualize their experimental capacity trends and take pride in capacity leaps.